dinoki-ai/osaurus-tools/README.md

 ## Plugin Specification

-Plugins are distributed as a `.dylib` plus `manifest.json` in a zip file.
+Plugins are distributed as a `.dylib` in a zip file.
+The manifest is embedded in the plugin binary.

 ```json
 {